 This is how you should think about risk and your goals.
 An investment portfolio that is for retirement, like your KiwiSaver, won’t need to be accessed for 20, 30, 40 years – so can be higher risk.
 Whereas an investment portfolio you’re using to save for a house deposit in five years will likely have a lower level of risk.

-Missed the first few instalments of our need-to-know investment series?
+Missed the first few installments of our need-to-know investment series?
 Read on.